Excellence in Journalism Awards

 - Contestants may enter as many categories as desired, and may submit as many entries per category as desired.
 Each entry requires a separate entry fee.

 - Entries must be accompanied by the correct entry fee.
 Entries will not be processed and submitted to the judges until payment is received.
-There is no entry fee for student members entering the student journalism category and a reduced rate of $15 for all other students.
+There is no entry fee for student members entering the student journalism category and a reduced rate of $15 for non-member students.

 - Each entry may carry up to five (5) individuals’ names, except in the Journalist of the Year Award category and the Sarah Pettit Memorial Award for LGBTQ Journalist of the Year category.
 These categories recognize the accomplishments of an individual journalist.